1954 Turkish presidential election

 Indirect presidential elections were held in Turkey on 14 May 1954.
 513 out of 541 members of the Grand National Assembly participated in the elections, which were held as required by law immediately after the election of the members of the tenth parliament.
-Incumbent president Celal Bayar was re-elected to the presidency with 486 votes in the first round.
+Incumbent president Celâl Bayar was re-elected to the presidency with 486 votes in the first round.
 In the same year the 1954 Turkish general election were held.